 - Economic geography & Urban Economics, 2nd year Master program in Economics, Université Paris-Saclay

-- Scientific co-director of the program “International Trade and Development” at CEPREMAP (CEntre for Economic REsearch and its APPlications), placed under the aegis of the French Ministry of Research to provide an interface between economic research and public administration.
+- Scientific co-director of the program “Globalization, Development and Environment” at CEPREMAP (CEntre for Economic REsearch and its APPlications), placed under the aegis of the French Ministry of Research to provide an interface between economic research and public administration.

 - Member of the French National Council for Sustainable Development, whose main mission is to help elaborating Ministerial policies by placing them in the context of the best scientific research, evaluation methods and policy instruments.

 - 2013-2017: Research grant funded by the Société du Grand Paris to study the “Labour productivity impact of the agglomeration economies triggered by the Greater Paris metro Express line”.